jamulussoftware/jamuluswebsite/README.md

 This is the content repository for [jamulus.io](https://jamulus.io).
 Text appearing in the Jamulus software application itself is part of the [main code repository](https://github.com/jamulussoftware/jamulus).
 See also the [general overview](https://jamulus.io/wiki/Contribution) to getting involved.

-## Want to help translate?

-To make updates or translations for jamulus.io you will need a GitHub account and be familiar with GitHub in general.
-If you want to get more involved, you’ll need to be familiar with the use of git on the command line, as well as Jekyll.
-Note that translating the Jamulus application itself is done by a different process, but you are welcome to help with that too.
-Introduce yourself on the [GitHub Discussion](https://github.com/jamulussoftware/jamulus/discussions) and say what you’d like to do.

-### Please also note that discussions should be in English so as to be open to all.

 ## Making changes to the English version

 **Note** Any significant changes **must** be made to the English first.
 See the translation process later in this document if you want to get involved with that.